Persistent coherent quantum dynamics in 2D long-range magnets via magnon binding

-In one dimension, theoretical and experimental studies have established that long-range interactions modify correlation spreading and the effective light-cone structure~\cite{Hauke2013PRL,RichermeNature2014}, affect entanglement growth~\cite{JurcevicNature2014}, and generate prethermal plateaus and long-lived oscillations that delay thermalization~\cite{LiuPRL2019}.
-These phenomena have been linked to emergent quasiparticles, such as domain walls or magnons, their mutual interactions, and the bound states they form~\cite{Bethe1931,Wortis1963,JurcevicNature2014,Kim2024,Kranzl2023,Fukuhara2013,Macri2021PRB}.
 However, extending these insights to two dimensions remains a central open problem.
 The exponential growth of the Hilbert space together with the rapid buildup of entanglement makes well-established methods such as exact diagonalization and standard tensor-network methods (e.g., tDMRG/MPS) challenging.
-Consequently, the quantum dynamics of 2D long-range models remain largely unexplored.
-The interplay between 2D geometry and power-law interactions raises new questions about the nature of the elementary excitations: Can nonlocal interactions in 2D bind distant excitations?
-How do they impact thermalization?
+Consequently, the quantum dynamics of 2D long-range magnets remain largely unexplored.
+Beyond the numerical challenge, the interplay of 2D geometry and power-law interactions can give rise to dynamical mechanisms that are distinct from both the one-dimensional case and the nearest-neighbor limit, raising basic questions: What are the relevant elementary excitations?
+Can nonlocal interactions in 2D bind excitations over several lattice sites?
+How does this impact thermalization?